 Supplies

 Russian Blues cost less than the average cat primarily because of their medium-sized size and breed-specific health considerations.
-Russian Blues are generally healthy but can be prone to very healthy.
+Russian Blues are generally healthy, hardy, and have low risks of major breed-specific genetic diseases.
 Additionally, russian blues have short-haired coats, which affects annual grooming costs.

 How to Save on Russian Blue Ownership